ogmini/Notepad-State-Library/README.md

 # Notepad State Library

-Microsoft Windows 11's version of Notepad supports multiple tabs and many other features.
-This repository serves to record and document my research and efforts in reverse engineering the format of the tabstate and windowstate files.
+Microsoft Windows 11's version of [Windows Notepad](https://apps.microsoft.com/detail/9msmlrh6lzf3) supports multiple tabs and many other features.
+This repository serves to record and document my research and efforts in reverse engineering the format of the tabstate and windowstate files and understanding their behavior.
 The result of which is a C# library that provides the ability to parse and manipulate the tabstate and windowstate files.
 Additionally, the following are planned/completed:
 - [x] Tabstate Parser
 - [x] Windowstate Parser
 - [x] 010 Editor Binary Template File for Windowstate file